-This module will be released on Drupal.org in the Summer of 2010.
+This module was released on Drupal.org in 2010.

 Mobile / Single Column Theme and Accessibility

 This site also uses Drupal as the core framework, which is known for its compliance with accessibility standards.
-Our sites are currently on Drupal 6; Drupal 7 has made significant advances in accessibility that we would like to include, and we plan to upgrade to Drupal 7 as our budget allows.
-For more information on Drupal 7 and accessibility, please see: http://drupal.org/about/accessibility.
+Our sites are currently on Drupal 6; Drupal 8 has made significant advances in accessibility that we would like to include, and we plan to upgrade to Drupal 8 as the code is stable.
+For more information on Drupal and accessibility, please see: http://drupal.org/about/accessibility.
 If you are someone relying on our compliance with accessibility standards and are having difficulty using this site, please contact us to let us know more about your experience so that we can directly address areas where we fall short.

 Workflow Flag Integration